 In December 2013, the Corporation announced a successful discovery at the Zey Gawra field.
-The ZEG-1 well, spudded in April 2013 and drilled to a total depth of 4,398 metres, was flow tested over an 81 metre column in the Cretaceous.
+The Zey Gawra-1 well, spudded in April 2013 and drilled to a total depth of 4,398 metres, was flow tested over an 81 metre column in the Cretaceous reservoir.